 Here are some of the well-known NFT marketplaces for crypto artists.
 The list is outlined in no particular order:

-- OpenSea: OpenSea is one of the best crypto art marketplaces online.
+- OpenSea: OpenSea is one of the best crypto art sites online.
 Users commend the platform's simple design with various easy-to-use functions.
 In addition, crypto artists receive royalties whenever they sell their NFTs.

 - Rarible: This is another large NFT marketplace available.
-With Rarible, crypto artists can trade various digital contents (digital artwork, memes, photography, video, etc.).
+With Rarible, crypto artists can trade various digital assets (digital artwork, memes, photography, video, etc.).

 - Nifty Getaway: Nifty is known to sell some of the most popular NFTs from famous digital artists like Grimes and Beeple.
 This NFT marketplace is handled by Gemini, a digital currency exchange company.

 - SuperRare: SuperRare provides a minimalist user interface.
 This crypto art platform offers the same functions as Rarible.
 In recent news, SuperRare is planning to produce its token.

 - Foundation: This crypto art marketplace utilizes ETH in crypto art trades.
 Foundation.app provides a straightforward user interface allowing users to navigate the site easily.